-Braised beef is a typical dish of Italian culinary tradition, particularly from the Piedmont region.
-It is a main course made with marinated beef that is then braised slowly.
-The result is tender and succulent meat, enveloped in a flavorful sauce.
-Braised beef is ideal for colder days, accompanied by polenta or mashed potatoes.
+Braised beef is a typical dish of the Italian culinary tradition, particularly from the Piedmont region.
+It is a main course based on beef marinated and then braised slowly.
+The result is tender and succulent meat, with a flavorful sauce that envelops it.
+Braised beef is ideal for colder days, served with polenta or mashed potatoes.

-Tie the piece of meat with thickly cut strips of lard rolled in salt and pepper
+Tie the piece of meat with thick strips of lardo rolled in salt and pepper

-Place on the heat in a narrow saucepan with rather high edges a little oil with the onion, carrot, and celery coarsely chopped, and place the piece of meat on the vegetables
+Place a little oil in a narrow, rather deep saucepan over the heat with the onion, carrot and celery coarsely chopped, and put the piece of meat on top of the vegetables

-Pour a little water on the bottom two or three times to soften the vegetables, and when they are almost consumed, pour a cup of hot water into the saucepan
+Pour a small amount of water onto the bottom two or three times to soften the vegetables, and when they are almost reduced, pour a cup of hot water into the pan

-Cover by placing a sheet of paper between the saucepan and the lid
+Cover, placing a sheet of paper between the pan and the lid

 Continue cooking over low heat